placebeyondtheclouds/placebeyondtheclouds.github.io/_posts/2025-01-15-shared-gpu.md

 - run inference tasks on a GPU in an LXC container and game on the same GPU in a Windows VM at the same time

-- run training tasks on a GPU in one LXC container and inference tasks on the same GPU in another LXC container  at the same time (adjust batch size accordingly)

-- run multiple inference tasks in multiple LXC containers on the same GPU at the same time

-- GPU-over-IP:
+- GPU-over-IP within the same hypervisor:

   - remote rendering tasks: a windows vm, set the display device to `Vir-GL GPU` or `SPICE` in vm settings for higher resolution, install SPICE guest tools, run an application that requires rendering acceleration using GPU-over-IP with Juice client.
 Juice server is running in a docker container with nvidia runtime within an LXC on the same host, so network throughput is not an issue.

   - a vm that is connected to an HDMI display through another GPU, running gaming/rendering tasks using GPU-over-IP as above.

-  - same as above, but with desktop streaming using Sunshine server and Moonlight client on another device, hardware video decoding.
+  - same as above, but with desktop streaming using Sunshine server and Moonlight client on another device.

 ## setup overview: